Steamycode/Asteroid-Shooter/README.md

 |   m   | Toggle sound |
 |  TAB  | Restart game |

-**Gameplay** You start with 3 lives, each time you get hit by an asteroid you loose life, when shooting down an asteroid you score, and the asteroid splits into two smaller ones.
+**Gameplay**: You start with 3 lives, each time you get hit by an asteroid you loose life, when shooting down an asteroid you score, and the asteroid splits into two smaller ones.

 **Scoring**: Small (30pts) → Medium (20pts) → Big (10pts)